YunusEmreUyar/blogMobile/README.md

 # React Native Blog App

 ## Backend
-App uses [this](http://artandmovieisnotgonnabethename.herokuapp.com/) blog website as backend. <br/>
+App uses [pencere blog](https://pencereblog.pythonanywhere.com/) website as backend. <br/>
-You can reach backend codes from [this](https://github.com/YunusEmreUyar/Django-Blog) repository of mine.
+You can reach backend codes from [django-blog](https://github.com/YunusEmreUyar/Django-Blog) repository.

-All blog features not implemented, this project is not completed yet.
+All blog features not implemented and this project is not completed yet but you can interact blog posts via commenting.

 ## Implemented Libraries